 COLLEGIATE PLAYING EXPERIENCE

 Duck enjoyed a standout career at Augusta State (1998-01) where he earned All-America honors as a sophomore (1999) and led the Jaguars to three NCAA Championship appearances (1998, 1999, 2001).
 He is one of the top golfers in the storied history of the Augusta State program and remains listed prominently in the record book 15 years after his playing career ended.
 Duck is ranked second in school history for lowest stroke average by a freshman (73.22), which stood as the school record for nearly 15 years.
 It is an average that still ranks in the top-15 in school history.
 His career stroke average of 73.86 is ranked 14th in school history.
 During his career, he earned 12 top-10 and 28 top-20 individual finishes.

 COLLEGIATE COACHING EXPERIENCE

 Duck’s ability to communicate with the players he coaches is illustrated by the success those players have earned on the golf course.
-In his first six seasons at Florida State he has worked with 16 All-Americans, 29 All-ACC honorees, two ACC Golfers of the Year and four ACC Freshmen of the Year.
-Each of the 14 teams (seven men’s and seven women’s) he has helped coach at Florida State has played in the NCAA Tournament and both teams have been ranked in the nation’s top-20 during the first seven years of his tenure in Tallahassee.
+In his first 10 seasons at Florida State, he has worked with 20 All-Americans, 35 All-ACC honorees, five ACC Golfers of the Year and four ACC Freshmen of the Year.
+Each of the 20 teams (10 men’s and 10 women’s) he has helped coach at Florida State has played in the NCAA Tournament (with the exception of the 2020 teams that were not eligible due to COVID-19) and both teams have been ranked in the nation’s top-20 during the first 10 years of his tenure in Tallahassee.